tdyer/rails-overview-lesson/ActiveRecordValidations.md

   # RATINGS constant.
   validates :rating, inclusion: { in: RATINGS, message: "%{value} is not a MPAA rating" }
 ```

+Here we are seeing that the value for the rating attribute MUST be `included` in the RATINGS array.

+**We also see that we can change the default error message.**

 **Check it in the console.**